ischyrus/ProjectFileSynchronizer/README.md

 setup common to a MonoGame environment.

 Each platform being targed needs a separate project, however as you are developing it becomes cumbersome and tedious to constantly be manually editing project files.
-Or cluttered to throw everything into a single folder.

 ## Overview

 We will use one of the platform project files as the 'base project'.
-Form it, all project and content files will be sync'd to the other projects using links\references.
+From it, all project and content files will be sync'd to the other projects using links\references.
 This means that all of the source and assets will be located within the base project's folder.